 The res The Resolution 33 grievance process is confidential, and your HGOs may also ask you to sign the Chapter Impartiality Form [link] so that all parties can have a fair and impartial determination of the grievance outcome.
 Please do not discuss the grievance or anything you learn from the HGOs outside the executive session where the grievance is decided.
 In order to prevent further harm to the parties while the decision is under appeal, you are requested to consult with Paula before making any public statements about the chapter’s grievance decision.

 The NPC has passed several measures to resolve unanswered questions and/or provide additional interpretation of Resolution 33 as the NPC and the NHGO work to implement the resolution nationwide and resolve issues arriving in certain grievance appeals.
 These decisions provide further clarity as to how Resolution 33 will be interpreted by the NHGO and the NPC in addressing appeals, and to implement best practices in ensuring the policy is accompanied by procedures that execute its intent.

 Resolution 33 at the 2017 DSA national convention required chapters to submit data annually about grievances processed.
-The first Annual Report covers July 1, 2018-June 30, 2019 and will provide a baseline for comparison in future reports.
+The first Annual Report covers July 1, 2018-June 30, 2019 and future reports will follow the same timeline.will provide a baseline for comparison in future reports.
 2018-2019 Annual Report on Resolution 33

 Even if you are not the HGO, you are welcome to contact Paula at firstname.lastname@example.org with your grievance-related questions.